 Anorexia isn't just about looking too thin.
 If you lose too much weight, you can damage your whole body.
 Anorexia may cause:

 If you make yourself throw up a lot, the stomach acid will damage your teeth.
-If anorexia gets very bad, it can affect the chemical balance in your body which can cause serious heart problems or even death.
+If anorexia gets very bad, it can affect the chemical balance in your body, which can cause thinning of your bones, serious heart problems, or even death.

 Anyone can get anorexia.
-It is more likely to start in the teen or young adult years.
-It is much more common in girls and women.
+It's more likely to start in the teen or young adult years.
+It's much more common in girls and women.